phorton1/Arduino-theClock/docs/readme.md

 Then wouldn't it be the case that on wide swings the pendulum would **bounce** off those springs, making it go faster?
-And then couldn't I reduce the amplitude of the pendulum (by putting less energy into it) so that it would not bounce of the springs, and would then tick slower as a result of that?
+And then couldn't I reduce the amplitude of the pendulum (by putting less energy into it) so that it would not bounce off the springs, and would then tick slower as a result of that?

 So I retrofitted the clock with these **magnetic spring** thingees, switched to a single coil, rewrote most of the software, and within